South Dakota Supreme Court: Statehood

 In 1889, the Dakota Territory was split into North Dakota and South Dakota, and the Territorial Supreme Court was formally dissolved by President Benjamin Harrison.
 Bartlett Tripp served as the last Chief Justice of the Dakota Territory.
 He left the court in 1889 upon South Dakota's statehood and to become the 25th United States Ambassador to Austria.

 An election was held in South Dakota to select the first state supreme court.
-Justices Dighton Corson, Alphonso G. Kellam, and John E. Bennett were elected and sworn-in October 15, 1889.
+Justices Dighton Corson, Alphonso G. Kellam, and John E. Bennett were elected and sworn on October 15, 1889.
 Since there was no capitol building yet for the new state, the oath-taking ceremony took place on the Hughes County courthouse veranda.

 The court was forced to use the county courthouse until 1891 when it began holding court in the state legislature's senate chambers.
 The South Dakota Supreme Court did not receive its own chambers until the autumn of 1905.